-Thanks to this combination of Near Detector measurements a reduction of the systematics uncertainties with respect to T2K data is expected (from $\sim 6\%$ to $\sim 4\%$, see [17] for more details).
+Thanks to this combination of Near Detector measurements a reduction of the systematics uncertainties with respect to T2K analysis is expected (from ~6% to ~ 4%, see [17] for more details).
 The impact of the systematics uncertainties on the discovery of CP violation is shown in Fig. 5.
-An improvement of the systematic uncertainties from $\sim 6\%$ to $\sim 4\%$ could anticipate the discovery of CP violation by ~ 1.5 years.
+An improvement of the systematic uncertainties from ~6% to ~ 4% could anticipate the discovery of CP violation by ~1.5 years.